Gulf Wild

 Gulf Wild is a nonprofit organization operating in the Gulf of Mexico.
 Gulf Wild works with commercial fishermen to encourage and facilitate fishery conservation and innovation.
-Gulf Wild has implemented traceability practices, including placing a numbered gill tag on every Gulf Wild fish.
+Gulf Wild has implemented traceability practices, including placing a numbered gill tag on every Gulf Water fish.
 This numbered tag tracks who harvested the fish, from where, and at what port the fish landed.
-Consumers can use the gill tag number to access this information via the Gulf Wild website.
+The organization's website can be used to check gill tags.

 Conservation standards

 Gulf Wild fishermen adhere to the following current national and international regulations: